Introduction

 Final Thoughts: Keep Moisture, Roots and Temperature Stable

-Bolting vegetables can feel maddening, especially when a crop looked fine one week and started flowering the next.
+Bolting vegetables can feel frustrating, especially when a crop looked fine one week and started flowering the next.

-However, bolting is rarely random.
-Most of the time, the plant is reacting to stress, timing or seasonal pressure.
-In summer, that usually means some mix of heat, dry soil, long days, inconsistent watering, or a crop that would have preferred cooler conditions.
+However, it is rarely random.
+In summer, bolting usually comes down to some mix of heat, dry soil, long days, inconsistent watering or a crop that would have preferred cooler conditions.

-You cannot control the weather, but you can make the growing conditions steadier.
+You cannot control the weather, but you can make growing conditions steadier.

 The main things to focus on are: